plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/how_to_penalty.md

 The default penalty function, {func}`~plenoptic.regularize.penalize_range`, places a quadratic penalty on any pixel values outside of the range $[0, 1]$.
 This is the default because all synthesized images need to be displayed, and a range of $[0, 1]$ (when dealing with floats) or $[0, 255]$ (when dealing with 8-bit integers) are typically used to represent the displayable range of values.

-If you have a model operating in a reasonable manner on images, it is likely that we can find metamers that have minimal values for both the metamer loss and the penalty constraining pixel values to lie between 0 and 1.
+It is likely that we can find images that have minimal values for both the metamer loss and this default penalty.
 However, we cannot assume that is the case for more complicated penalty functions.
-As we will show in this notebook, it may be possible to reformulate your penalty term to make the problem more tractable and it is likely that trying different {attr}`~plenoptic.Metamer.penalty_lambda` will allow you to find images with low values for both components, but you may still find yourself in a situation where you have to choose which term to prioritize.
+This notebook will show some strategies to find good solutions, but you may find yourself in a situation where you have to choose which term to prioritize.
 If so, it is important to remember: for an image to be a model metamer, its metamer loss **must** be zero (see [](good-enough) and [](feather-synthesis-success) for discussion on what "zero" means in practice).
 If your scientific reasoning depends on your images being model metamers, this is non-negotiable.
 However, depending on your scientific question, it is likely that your penalty doesn't need to be met exactly, and you are thus encouraged to prioritize metamer loss.

-In this notebook, we'll show how to change this penalty to use a different range of allowed values, exploring how the penalty can be used to encourage and discourage different properties in the resulting synthesized metamer, and demonstrating the importance of both properties of the function itself as well as the selection of the {attr}`~plenoptic.Metamer.penalty_lambda` value in successful metamer synthesis.
+In this notebook, we'll show how to change this penalty to restrict the metamer's pixel values to different ranges and demonstrate the importance of both properties of the penalty function itself as well as the selection of the {attr}`~plenoptic.Metamer.penalty_lambda` value in successful metamer synthesis.

 :::{admonition} What other penalties can I use?

 This notebook demonstrates the technical requirements for {attr}`~plenoptic.Metamer.penalty_function`: it must be a differentiable function that accept a single tensor (the metamer-in-progress) and return a single scalar. **Which** function to use depends on your scientific question and what you're interested in.
 The other notebooks in this section demonstrate some additional uses of penalty functions beyond controlling the range of allowed pixel values.
+Additionally, see [](adversarial-examples-metamer) for an example using {class}`~plenoptic.Metamer` with {attr}`~plenoptic.Metamer.penalty_function` to generate deep net adversarial examples.

 As far as the developers of plenoptic are aware, this use of penalties to bias metamer synthesis is novel, so we do not know of any existing examples in the literature.
 We presented a poster about it at the [Cognitive Computational Neuroscience 2026](https://2026.ccneuro.org/) conference, {cite:alp}`Broderick2026-biasing-optim` (poster available [here](https://dx.doi.org/10.17605/OSF.IO/R7JPS)), which shows three very different uses of penalty functions in metamer synthesis.